vacanza/holidays/SPONSORSHIP.md

 ## For Potential Sponsors

-If you or your organization would like to help sustain and grow the Open World Holidays Framework, we welcome your support.
+We welcome additional financial support from individuals and organizations who believe in the mission of Open World Holidays Framework and want to help sustain high-quality open source contributions.
 The easiest way to contribute to our sponsorship fund is via: [Open Collective – Open World Holidays Framework](https://opencollective.com/open-world-holidays-framework).
-Your contributions will directly support community contributors and the continued improvement of our holiday data platform.
+To recognize your support, all sponsors who contribute $100 USD or more will be acknowledged in the project's README.md file.

+Your contributions help expand our budget, allowing us to sponsor more contributors and cover a wider range of countries, regions, and entities.
+Thank you for helping us grow the Open World Holidays Framework community.

 ## FAQ